HermanL02/WarwickUniversity-Notes/202404/CS918 Revision.md

 这部分就理解就行: Named Entity Recognition
 过去: What is named entity  recognition?
 What are the most common approaches to named entity recognition NER in academic research and commercial applications?
+Relation extraction
+We need to develop a system for relation extraction, but we don't ahve a suitable dataset? what solution would be a reasonable solution?
+Ans. infoboxes from wikipedia
+What is entity Linking?